 Biofilm Maintenance and Prevention

-In addition to nasal rinsing with CitriDrops Dietary Supplement, Dr. Dennis also prescribes Amphotericin B in a mixture with saline to deliver via nebulizer.
+In addition to nasal rinsing with CitriDrops Dietary Supplement, Dr. Dennis also prescribes an anti-fungal in a mixture with saline to deliver via nebulizer.
 This is effective in distributing the antifungal deep into the sinuses with daily consistency.

 Tip to Finding an ENT That Will Listen to a Patient’s Concerns About Mold and Fungus